We would like to offer special thanks to Life 979 for making us a part of their Hands of Hope.

 The half day (9-1 PM) is designed for those parents who want their children to experience camp without being gone for the entire day.
 As a result, our afternoon programming has more general activities such as swimming, large group games (like capture the flag or blob tag), arts & crafts projects like beads, etc. All of the specific activity programming and Bible hour happen in the morning.
 For example, if it is basketball week, basketball instruction and play will happen in the 9-1 PM time along with the Bible hour.
 There would not be any basketball in the afternoon.

 How are the kids split into groups?
 Can I request my child to be with sibling or friend?

-Campers are split up by age and are usually split up into three groups (younger, middle, and older) between the ages of 6-12.
+Campers are split up by age and are usually split up into two groups (younger and older) between the ages of 6-12.

 What is a sample daily schedule?